 Whether you're packing an Apple Watch or a strong Wear OS smartwatch like theOppo Watch or want a better sports tracking experience on a stylish option like the Skagen Falster 3, here's our break down of everything you need to know about Nike Run Club and how to get the most out of it.

 How do I get Nike+ Run Club?

-For people who don't mind running with a smartphone, the Nike+ Run Club app is available for iPhone and Android smartphones and it's free to download.
+For people who don't mind running with a smartphone, the Nike Run Club app is available for iPhone and Android smartphones and it's free to download.

 Does Nike Fuel still exist?

 It's been eight years since Nike launched its original fitness wearable the Nike Fuelband and with it the Nike Fuel points system that converted all your activity into one single fitness currency.
 By translating all movement into one centralised score, the idea was this would make it possible to compare the efforts of different sports and reward a wider range of effort.

 While the Fuelband is dead, Nike Fuel lives on in the Nike+ Run Club and Nike+ Training Club app but in reality it now feels a bit lost.

 10 Ways to use Nike Run Club